olafapl/publication_extraction/README.md

 article](https://keras.io/examples/nlp/pretrained_word_embeddings/) from the Keras docs was helpful for getting started with pre-trained embeddings.

+## Differences from Model Described in Paper

+- Because the publication string classification problem is a two-class classification problem, the output layer uses sigmoid activation instead of softmax.
+- 300-dimensional GloVe embeddings are used instead of 300-dimensional word2vec embeddings.
+- The Adam optimizer is used instead of Adadelta.

 ## Prerequisites

 - Pre-trained GloVe word embeddings must be located in `data/glove/`.